 Premier Andrews (pictured right) told The Age that lives could be lost unless state and federal governments work together to resolve the cladding crisis.

 “No one likes putting a levy on, no one likes having to invest so much taxpayers’ money,” he said.
 “But this is a very real issue and if ignored, if a blame game was to erupt … my fear is that there would be deadly outcomes from it.”

-Safety concerns over flammable cladding in Victoria surfaced in 2014 when external wall cladding at the Lacrosse building in Docklands burst into flames after a burning cigarette was left unattended.
-Earlier this year, builder Lu Simon was ordered to pay $5.7 million in damages to owners over the Lacrosse building fire.
+Safety concerns over combustible cladding in Victoria surfaced in 2014 when external wall cladding at the Lacrosse building in Docklands burst into flames after a burning cigarette was left unattended.
+A Court ordered a total of $5.7 million in damages to be paid to owners over the Lacrosse building fire.

 The Andrews government has committed $600 million to remove combustible material used on about 500 buildings across the state.